sillycowvalley/Hopper/README.md

 is an MCU or 6502.
 This Intel HEX is what is uploaded via the serial connection to your device.

 ### AsmGen
 Transforms the 6502 intermediate format from `<project.code>` into 6502 executable machine code `<project.hex>`.
-This output is a Intel HEX file that can be burned to EEPROM or uploaded to the 6502 emulator (`e6502`).
+This output is an Intel HEX file that can be burned to EEPROM or uploaded to the 6502 emulator (`e6502`).

 ### DASM
 Disassembles Hopper binaries `<project.hexe>` into assembler listings `<project.hasm>`.